ashtonjamesd/semantic-interpretation/written/p1_evaluator/evaluator.md

 The order of operations is a set of rules that determines the sequence in which mathematical operations should be performed in an expression.
 Each operation is assigned a rank of precedence, which dictates its priority relative to other operations.
 Operators that have lower precedence are executed after those with higher precedence.

+We are going to model the precedence of our expression evaluator with an algorithm called recursive descent parsing, in which each level of operator precedence will have a separate recursive method.
+In recursive descent parsing, the lower precedence methods call the higher precedence methods so that they are executed first, therefore taking precedence.

 It can help to visualise precedence using parentheses that are implicitly placed around the expression.
 For instance, the expression `2 + 2 * 4` is evaluated as `2 + (2 * 4)`, as the `2 * 4` is evaluated first, and then added with the `2`.

 ```
 2 + 2 * 4  // 10
 ```

-However, we can place brackets around the additive expression to increase the precedence it has over the multiplicative expression.
+However, we can insert brackets around the additive expression to increase the precedence it has over the multiplicative expression.

 ```
 (2 + 2) * 4  // 16
 ```

-Likewise, the following expression is implicitly grouped as such:
+Likewise, the following expression is evaluated with these implicit parentheses:

 ```
 2 - (3 * 4) + 2 + (4 * 2)  // 0